The solution of the Loewy-Radwan conjecture: Introduction

-To classify subspaces where the equality holds, we use the induction on $k$.
+To classify the subspaces of maximal dimension, we use an induction on $k$.
 We first show that our space must contain a nonderogatory (or cyclic) matrix with $k-1$ simple eigenvalues.
 With no loss of generality we assume that this matrix is in the Jordan canonical form.
-Then we define a group homomorphism ${\phi} \colon t\mapsto $ and the spaces $V_0=\lim_{t\to 0}{{}\phi} (t)V{{}\phi} (t)^{-1}$ and $V_{\infty}=\lim_{t\to 0}{{}\phi} (t)^{-1}V{{}\phi}(t)$.
-Using basic representation theory and the condition on the number of eigenvalues we can compute that the lower-right $(n-1)\times (n-1)$ corners of $V_0$ and $V_{\infty}$ have dimensions exactly ${n-1\choose 2}+{k-1\choose 2}+1$ and their members have at most $k-1$ eigenvalues.
-For $k\ge 4$ we now use the inductive assumption, while for $k=3$ we use the main result of \cite{dSP} together with the existence of a nonderogatory matrix with $k-1$ simple eigenvalues in $V$ to obtain the structure of the lower-right corners of $V_0$ and $V_{\infty}$.
-After that we show that $V_0$ and $V_{\infty}$ are of the required form and finally we show that $V_0=V_{\infty}$, which implies that $V$ is equal to these two spaces and concludes the proof of the theorem.
+The rest of the proof is based on the following idea.
+We define a group homomorphism ${\phi} \colon t\mapsto $ and consider the spaces $V_0=\lim_{t\to 0}{{}\phi} (t)V{{}\phi} (t)^{-1}$ and $V_{\infty}=\lim_{t\to 0}{{}\phi} (t)^{-1}V{{}\phi}(t)$.
+These spaces are invariant for the action $(t,W)\mapsto \phi(t)W\phi(t)^{-1}$ of the group $\mathbb{C}^{\ast}=(\mathbb{C}\setminus\{0\},\cdot)$, they have the same dimension as $V$ and their members have at most $k$ distinct eigenvalues.
+We first consider the structure of such spaces.
+Using the structure of $\mathbb{C}^\ast$-modules and the condition on the number of eigenvalues we can compute that the lower-right $(n-1)\times (n-1)$ corner of such $W$ has dimension exactly ${n-1\choose 2}+{k-1\choose 2}+1$ and its members have at most $k-1$ eigenvalues.
+For $k\ge 4$ we use the inductive assumption, while for $k=3$ we use the main result of \cite{dSP} together with the existence of a nonderogatory matrix with $k-1$ simple eigenvalues in $W$ to obtain the structure of its lower-right corner.
+After that we show that each such $W$ is of an appropriate form.
+We apply this result to $V_0$ and $V_{\infty}$, and finally we show that $V_0=V_{\infty}$, which implies that $V$ is equal to these two spaces and concludes the proof of the theorem.
+The above argument uses some results from representation theory, but we make it accessible to the reader by defining $V_0$ and $V_{\infty}$ in an equivalent way and then using only methods from linear algebra.